AdobeDocs/commerce-php/src/pages/best-practices/tutorials/create-admin-page.md

 Start by creating the working directory for all the module files.

-In your Magento development environment under the `app/code` directory, run the following command:
+In your development environment under the `app/code` directory, run the following command:

 ```bash
 mkdir -p MyCompany/ExampleAdminNewPage